-It’s everything you are, and everything you do.
+It’s everything you’re made of and everything you do.

-It is more than a job.
-There will be challenging days, it’s never 9-5, and it’s not for everyone.
-But when a customer say’s you’ve made their flight, there’s simply no feeling like it.
+This is more than a job.
+There are challenging days, it’s never 9-5, and it’s not for everyone.
+But when a customer says you’ve made their flight, there’s no feeling like it.

-Whether based at Heathrow or Gatwick, you’ll be proud to deliver our unique British hospitality on the widest range of routes, long and short haul, across all cabins and on various aircraft.
+If you’re based at London’s Heathrow or Gatwick, you could deliver our uniquely British experience on a wide range of routes, long and short haul, across all cabins and on various aircraft.

-Our London City Crew serves a niche market on the doorstep of London’s financial district, providing a flying experience that draws back customers time and time again.
+Our London City Crew serves a niche business market from just east of the City.
+On short haul routes, our crew provide a flying experience that encourages loyal customers to fly with us, time and time again.

 Heathrow is the UK’s largest international airport.
 It is also the second busiest airport in the world and the busiest airport in Europe.
-You could join our Heathrow Mixed Fleet Cabin Crew – or, if you have the experience, take on the role of Customer Service Manager or In - Flight Business Manager.
+You could join our Heathrow Cabin Crew, or if you have the experience, take on the role of Inflight Lead or Inflight Manager.

-Our Heathrow Mixed Fleet Cabin Crew have the resilience, dedication and passion to deliver the very best in-flight customer service on both long-haul and short-haul routes.
+Our Heathrow Cabin Crew have the resilience, dedication and passion to deliver the very best in-flight customer service on both long-haul and short-haul routes.

 Customer Service Manager

-Gatwick Customer Service Managers provide unrivalled, British hospitality and lead our Cabin Crew teams by example on a mix of long-haul and short-haul flights.
+Gatwick Customer Service Managers provide unrivalled, British hospitality and lead our Cabin Crew teams by example on our long-haul flights.

 Located east of the City of London and Canary Wharf, London City Airport flies to and from Edinburgh, Dublin, Glasgow, Zurich, Geneva, Amsterdam and many other cities.
 Become part of our London City Cabin Crew.